 Cover to Cover #293B: Commentary and Feedback

-Voicemail: Chris from Metamor City corrects Summer’s pronunciation of “sidhe”; Doc from Des Moines on Terry Pratchett’s Alzheimer’s announcement; Doc from Des Moines on Jewish holiday stories; comments on modeling an e-book rental service off Netflix’s model; Mike W comments on the Kindle and alternate PDF sources; Tim in St Louis on a children’s movie trailer for “Mim’s Island”; Chris the Fixed Kitty comments on what she’d expect from the Kindle or any other e-book reader; Shane from NJ on the addiction to print books; Roxanne uses a Dell Axim handheld to read e-books.
+Voicemail: Chris from Metamor City corrects Summer's pronunciation of "sidhe"; Doc from Des Moines on Terry Pratchett's Alzheimer's announcement; Doc from Des Moines on Jewish holiday stories; comments on modeling an e-book rental service off Netflix's model; Mike W comments on the Kindle and alternate PDF sources; Tim in St Louis on a children's movie trailer for "Mim's Island"; Chris comments on what she'd expect from the Kindle or any other e-book reader; Shane from NJ on the addiction to print books; Roxanne uses a Dell Axim handheld to read e-books.

 Review: Stu Shiffman gives us a review of “The League of Extraordinary Gentlemen: The Black Dossier”.